Witnesses at Bill Cosby Trial Build Assault Timeline

 McMonagle concluded by emphasizing that the workers’ compensation claim Johnson filed described a different timeline than the one she gave Monday to the court.

-While Johnson testified about going to Cosby’s house in 1990 and meeting the comedian at the Bel Air hotel in 1996, those dates are reversed in the workers’ compensation notes.
+While Johnson testified about going to Cosby’s house in 1990 and meeting the comedian at the Bel-Air Hotel in 1996, those dates are reversed in the workers’ compensation notes.
+In explanation of the mixup Monday, Johnson had testified that she was “balling” during the deposition and does not remember “exactly what was said.”

+The prosecution’s star witness Tuesday would be Constand herself, called to the stand after McMonagle moved unsuccessfully for a mistrial.

+McMonagle claimed that Cosby was prejudiced by the lack of transcript from Johnson’s deposition testimony.

 The prosecution also on Tuesday took testimony from Dave Mason, a Canadian police officer with specialized training in sexual assault.

-Mason was the responding officer when Costand and her mother, Gianna, reported accused Cosby of assault in 2005.
+Mason was the responding officer when Costand and her mother, Gianna, accused Cosby of assault in 2005.

-Mason recalled Constand saying that the attack after going out to dinner with Cosby and some other people, then going to Cobsy’s home, where the pair were alone.
+Mason recalled Constand saying that the attack happened after going out to dinner with Cosby and some other people, then going to Cobsy’s home, where the pair were alone.

 Constand told the police Cosby gave her three small pills, and her legs began to feel like “jelly,” Mason said.